research

 In Sumner, Kim, King, and McGowan (2014) we propose a model (below) of how the linguistic and the social aspects of speech interact to support perception.

-In this model, we propose that listeners process both phonetically cued social information and phonetically cued linguistic information prior to word recognition and that these dual routes can interact to guide and facilitate perception.
+In this model, we propose that listeners process both phonetically cued social information and phonetically cued linguistic information (this is Meghan Sumner’s excellent terminology) prior to word recognition and that these dual routes can interact to guide and facilitate perception.

 For example, when Anna Babel and I told Bolivian listeners to expect Quechua-accented Spanish, they perceived vowels completely differently than if they were told to anticipate a Spanish accent (McGowan and Babel, 2020)